Bystander and key witness Donald Williams still reckoning with George Floyd's death

 A professional mixed martial arts fighter, Williams urged officers to check the suspect's pulse, told Chauvin he was killing Floyd and repeatedly called him a bum as he desperately tried to make him relent.
 Finally Williams dialed 911 and said he had witnessed the police kill a man who was in handcuffs.

 On the stand last month, Chauvin's attorney Eric Nelson sought to portray Williams as angry and threatening — playing into what critics saw as the racist trope of the "angry Black man" — and recited the expletive-laden insults he lobbed at the officer.
-Williams at first testified that he was angry, but resisted Nelson's repeated attempts to depict him that way during further questioning.
+Williams at first testified that he got angrier at the scene, but resisted Nelson's repeated attempts to depict him that way during further questioning.

 "You grew angry, right?"
 Nelson asked.